kill9zombie/elixir_dojo/DOJO.md

     sudo docker run --name ex -it --rm -v "$(pwd):/code" elixir:1.7 /bin/bash

 Then you can edit the code with whichever editor you like on your local machine.
+You may want to install `tmux` and `vim` in the docker container.

 Numbers, lists, tuples and maps etc
 -----------------------------------